cogniteam/cognitao_ros2/README.md

 #include <MinimalActionServer.h>
 ```
-Notice that you include the MinimalActionServer - the basic struct of server of this librery.
+Notice that you include the MinimalActionServer - the basic server of this librery.
-Your on server has to inherit from the MinimalActionServer, and then to override the execute() method.
+Your own server has to inherit from the MinimalActionServer, and then to override the execute() method.
 The functionality of each action can be implemented in the execute() method by using switch\case design.

 Follow the next example to build the execute method-